GreenteaOS/Caramel/README.md

 - Apply visual language (style guide) and naming distinct from the original
 - In the properties or other user facing elements textually express program goal is to achieve the interoperability

+## Trademarks

+Microsoft®, Windows™, and the Windows logo are trademarks, or registered trademarks of Microsoft Corporation in the United States and/or other countries.

+Other names and brands may be claimed as the property of others.

 ### GNU LESSER GENERAL PUBLIC LICENSE VERSION 3

 All code should be under this one or compatible license.